drocheam/optrace/docs/source/usage/image.rst

 Image Cut
 _____________________________________

 An image cut is the profile of a generated image in x- or y-direction.
-It is created by the `cut()` function, while parameters :python:`x` and :python:`y` define the value for the cut.
+It is created by the :meth:`cut() <optrace.tracer.image.base_image.BaseImage.cut>` method.
+The parameters :python:`x` and :python:`y` define the positional value for the cut.

-If one wants to generate an image cut in y-direction for a fixed :python:`x` of 0, one can write:
+The following example generates an image cut in y-direction at :python:`x=0`:

 .. testcode::

    bins, vals = img.cut(x=0)

-For a cut in x-direction the following can be used:
+For a cut in x-direction we can write:

 .. testcode::

    bins, vals = img.cut(y=0.25)

 The function returns a tuple of the histogram bin edges and the histogram values, both one dimensional numpy arrays.
-Note that the bin arrays is larger by one element.
+Note that the bin array is larger by one element.

 .. _image_saving: